GeekyAnts/NativeBase/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behaviour**
 A clear and concise description of what you expected to happen.

+**CodeSandBox/Snack link**
+It would be easier for us to debug if you can reproduce the error in a codesandbox link or a snack link.
+You can use the [codesandbox template](https://codesandbox.io/s/native-base-v3-template-mq6ox)/[snack template](https://snack.expo.io/@mdrehman/nativebase-template).

 **Screenshots**
 If applicable, add screenshots to help explain your problem.